aibyhana/ai-robustness-explorer/README.md

-# 🔬 Can You Regulate This AI?
+# Can You Regulate This AI?

 **An interactive challenge for policymakers to discover how AI systems can be accurate and discriminatory at the same time.**

-Built as a prototype for the [Stanford SAFE](https://saige.stanford.edu) project:
+Built as a prototype:
-*"Designing Interactive Modules to Introduce High-Ranking Decision Makers to Technical AI Fundamentals"*

 ## The scenario